NgoHoangNhatMinh/cvwo-submission/README.md

    $ rails db:migrate
    $ rails db:seed
    ```
+Potential problem: if encounter error after "rails db:migrate" with this error: "ActiveSupport::MessageEncryptor::InvalidMessage: ActiveSupport::MessageEncryptor::InvalidMessage", navigate to config folder and delete credentials.yml.enc and master.key files and run the first command again before proceeding to the second command.

-5. Create an .env file in the frontend directory and paste:
+5. Create an .env.development file in the frontend directory and paste:
    ```
    VITE_API_URL=http://localhost:3000/
    ```